 Due to the ongoing COVID-19 pandemic and in accordance with Fordham Forward’s reopening guidelines, CPS will continue to adopt, promote and practice a public health informed approach for the delivery and provision of its clinical services.
 This approach will be guided by the importance of protecting the health and safety of our community while simultaneously supporting and responding to the mental and emotional health needs of our students.
 Towards this end, CPS will offer a combination of remote, tele-health, and in-person services during the Fall 2020 academic semester.
-Please note, however, that in-person services will primarily be reserved for students with extenuating clinical or personal circumstances that are contraindicated for remote care.
-For these students, CPS will provide in-person services in compliance with the following Fordham Forward guidelines for mitigating the transmission of COVID-19:
+Please note that CPS will provide in-person services in compliance with the following Fordham Forward guidelines for mitigating the transmission of COVID-19:

 Additionally, we have reserved private offices at both our centers to accommodate students with tele-mental health appointments who are unable to engage in those services elsewhere due to environmental, physical, or technological barriers.

 To schedule an initial screening or walk-in appointment, or for assistance with finding mental health resources in your local community, please contact one of our offices below during our normal business hours (Monday to Thursday from 9-7 and Friday from 9-5):

 Coping and Managing Pandemic Related Distress

 For more information and guidance on recognizing and managing emotional or mental health distress related to COVID-19, please go to one of the following links: